-You will be taken by bus to the town of Ollantaytambo where you will have an hour to eat breakfast on your own and purchase last minute snacks, water, and walking sticks.
+You will be taken by bus to the town of Ollantaytambo where you will have an hour to eat breakfast on your own and purchase last-minute snacks, water, and walking sticks.
 Then you will hop back on the bus to Piscacucho (KM 82) where the famous Inca Trail journey will begin.
-Bring your original passport and student card (if applicable) for the first Inca Trail check point.Your guide will have your tickets for you.
+Bring your original passport and student card (if applicable) for the first Inca Trail checkpoint.Your guide will have your tickets for you.
 Hike along rolling hills in the Vilcanota River Valley passing by several small archaeological sites along the way.

 After an early breakfast around 6:00 am you will start off for the big hike.
 Take your time and rest as much as you feel necessary as you ascend more than 1,200 meters over the course of the morning.
 Don't miss awe-inspiring views of the valley as you reach the pass and remember to take your photograph at the top!
 Just after you cross Dead Woman's Pass you will be rewarded with spectacular views of nearby snow-capped mountain peaks and roaring waterfalls.
 Stroll slowly down to Pacaymayo Camp (3,600m) to enjoy the scenery.

 Continue one hour to Runquracay Pass (3,950m) where you can climb to the tip-top of the mountain for incredible views of surrounding peaks.
 Visit 2 more archaeological sites called Sayacmarca & Phuyupatamarca with your guide and have lunch along the way.
-By late afternoon you will reach Wiñayhuayna High Jungle camp (2,650m) set above a river valley in a high jungle/ rain forest climate.
-After dinner, say a big THANK YOU to your porters and guides.
+By late afternoon you will reach Wiñayhuayna High Jungle camp (2,650m) set above a river valley in a high jungle/rainforest climate.

 Take the bus to Aguas Calientes at your own convenience.
-If time allows, visit the local marketplace next to the train station, where you can shop until the train whistle blows signaling your return to Ollantaytambo.
+If time allows, visit the local marketplace next to the train station, where you can shop until the train whistle blows signalling your return to Ollantaytambo.
 From Ollantaytambo, you will take a bus back to Cuzco, arriving around 10:30pm.
 You will be dropped off at the Plaza San Francisco.
 Please make your own way back to your accommodation from here.
 Overnight in Cuzco.
 DESCRIPTION OF MACHU PICCHU GUIDED SITE VISIT: The one and only, the most spectacular (and not to mention most popular) archaeological site in all of South America.
 Your guide will take you on a 2-hour tour of Machu Picchu walking you through the most important sites and covering the history of the place (if you haven't already heard it all during the Inca Trail Trek).
 Then you will have free time to explore on your own and take pictures at your leisure.
 When you decide to head back down to Aguas Calientes, there are buses departing every 15 minutes from the entrance or you can take the walking trail down if you feel like walking 1.5 hours downhill to Aguas Calientes town.
 Take an OPTIONAL hike up the steep peak named Huayna Picchu, which is located inside the Machu Picchu archaeological site for unforgettable views of Machu Picchu from a coveted perspective.
 You must purchase your ticket at least 2 weeks in advance for an additional cost in order to get one of the 400 passes (200 people are allowed up at 7:00am and 200 more at 10:00am).
 Trekkers arriving from the Inca Trail will only arrive on time for the 10:00am trek.
 Most trekkers are usually too tired to do this extra trek, but true adventurers shouldn’t miss out!
 Please send us an email directly to request this extra ticket.

 It is time to say goodbye to the beautiful Inca capital as your trip will come to an end after being transferred to Cuzco Airport to continue your travels.